abhisheknagare/RealEstiMate-CA/README.md

 ## Project Goal

-To build a robust, user-focused machine learning model that accurately predicts the close price of any single-family residential property in California using only features available to consumers—enabling integration into a web application for real-time property value estimation.
+To build a robust, user-focused machine learning model that accurately predicts the close price of any single-family residential property in California using only features available to consumers enabling integration into a web application for real-time property value estimation.